sumankumari54884-boop/sumankumari54884-boop/README.md

 ## Hi there I'm Suman Kumari 👋

-A Passionate Web development from India
+A Passionate Web developer from India
 <!--
 **sumankumari54884-boop/sumankumari54884-boop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.